open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 structured data composed of arrays and maps of other values.
 First-party Applications SHOULD use a string message.
-However, a structured body SHOULD be used to preserve the semantics of structured logs emitted by Third-party applications.
+However, a structured body SHOULD be used to preserve the semantics of structured logs emitted by Third-party Applications.
 Can vary for each occurrence of the event coming from the same source.
 This field is optional.

 ### Field: `Resource`